Skip to content

 Second, cloud access introduces dependency.
 If the provider changes pricing, discontinues an instance type, or has an outage during assignment week, you have no fallback.
 The machines under the desk don’t go away.

-Cloud GPUVRAMHourly Rate (AUD)Closest Colmena Card
+Cloud GPUVRAMHourly Rate (AUD)Closest Lab Card

 T416 GB~$0.35None — no cloud equivalent below 16 GB